ahmadhasankhan/file_synch/README.md

 Requirements
 ------------
-The requirements for running Boxroom are:
+The requirements for running File Synch are:

  * Ruby 1.9.3 or newer
  * Rails 4.2.5